 Range work happens in a controlled area — no traffic, no pressure, just you, the truck, and your instructor.
 This is where you build the skills the examiner will evaluate on test day:

-- Straight-line backing: Back the trailer in a straight line over a measured course.
-Sounds easy.
-It isn't, the first ten times.
+Straight-line backing — back the trailer in a straight line over a measured course

-- Offset backing (left and right): Maneuver the trailer into an offset lane.
+Offset backing — maneuver the trailer into an offset lane (left and right)

 Range work takes repetition.
 Most students need meaningful practice before the moves become muscle memory.
 Our instructors are patient and specific — because bad habits developed in training show up on test day, and on every road day after that.